Back to Blogs

 Video Editing Techniques for Engagement: Keeping Viewers Glued to the Screen

 Editing is the "invisible art" of YouTube.
 Good editing can save a bad recording, but bad editing can ruin a masterpiece.
 In the age of TikTok and Shorts, viewer attention spans are shorter than ever.
-Your edit needs to be tight, dynamic, and purposeful.
-After studying high-retention videos, we've identified the editing techniques that keep viewers watching until the end.
+Your edit needs to be tight, dynamic, and purposeful — here are the techniques that separate high-retention videos from forgettable ones.

 The Philosophy of Engagement Editing